New Zealand has great wind resources, which are making an increasing contribution to our electricity supply.

 There is potential for wind to generate much more of our electricity than the 5% it does now.
 The lower costs of building wind farms and the close fit between wind and hydro generation mean we’re likely to see more wind farms built as our demand for electricity grows.

 Currently New Zealand has 19 wind farms operating or under construction which provide 690 MW of electricity generation capacity.
+Over 2 GW of wind farms have been consented with the next expected wind farm to be producing electricity in late 2020.

 Small wind turbines can be useful as part of a stand-alone power system but vibration problems, getting consent for masts in built-up areas, wind shielding from neighbouring properties and the difference in value of imported and exported electricity mean they’re unlikely to be widely used in urban settings.